kyverno/website/content/en/docs/Installation/methods.md

 Since Kyverno is comprised of different controllers where each is contained in separate Kubernetes Deployments, high availability is achieved on a per-controller basis.
 A default installation of Kyverno provides four separate Deployments each with a single replica.
 Configure high availability on the controllers where you need the additional availability.
 Be aware that multiple replicas do not necessarily equate to higher scale or performance across all controllers.
 Please see the [high availability page](/docs/high-availability/) for more complete details.

 The Helm chart offers parameters to configure multiple replicas for each controller.
-For example, a minimally-viable, highly-available, complete deployment of Kyverno would consist of the following values.
+For example, a highly-available, complete deployment of Kyverno would consist of the following values.

 ```yaml
 admissionController.replicas: 3